jack3898/discord-bot-v2/README.md

 -   GOOGLE_API_TOKEN - Used for communicating with the Google API
 -   DISCORD_TOKEN - Used to authenticate with a bot user

-## Note
-This bot currently only works on Windows.